pellcorp/creality-wiki/docs/microprobe.md

 ### Calibration

-The configuration file assumes a microprobe is mounted on the side of the tool head.
-You must make additional changes to the microprobe-k1.cfg or microprobe-k1m.cfg files before trying to home your printer.

 For the microprobe it is **extremely** important to do the PROBE_CALIBRATE step to configure your z-offset, regardless of what model you have used to mount the probe!

 ![image](assets/images/probe_calibrate.png)

 You should use the [Paper Test Method](https://www.klipper3d.org/Bed_Level.html#the-paper-test) for this z-offset calibration.

+!!! note

-**Note:** The default z-offset for Microprobe is 0, so your prints won't stick without doing this step.
+    The default z-offset for Microprobe is 0, so your prints won't stick without doing this step.

 ### First Print